Top

 This activity turns a potentially dry topic into an interactive and enjoyable learning experience.
 By using Legos, our students get to build and visualize multiplication.
 This helps to make the concept much more accessible and memorable.
 Plus, it’s a great way to mix up our routine and keep everyone excited about math!

-3. Multiplication Games
+3. Multiplication Mystery Pictures

 4. Math Craftivity